This post contains affiliate links. See disclosure.

 We've been social distancing for nearly two months.

-Spending a shitload of time at home is our new reality.
+Being holed up at home is our new reality.
 With this new reality comes new demands on our homes; they're now makeshift offices and classrooms, in addition to our refuge from the invisible threat outside.

 It's easy to focus on the negative.